Skip to content

 Lineal heavyweight champion Tyson Fury overcame a horrible gash to set up a massive rematch with Deontay Wilder in February of next year.

-But no so.
-A cut from a punch in third round changed everything.
+But not so.
+A cut from a punch in the third round changed everything.
 It was a nasty slice on Fury’s eyebrow and caused considerable concern.
+Fury dabbed at the eye uncomfortably as Wallin used unsavory tactics to make it even worse.

+Another nick then opened up on the Briton’s eyelid.
 Despite being buoyed by Fury’s mangled eye, Wallin only found success in the mid-rounds and the final three minutes.

-Other than that, ‘El Rey de los Gitanos’ or ‘The Gypsy King’ as he’s known at home, was controlling the pace.
+Other than that, ‘El Rey de los Gitanos’ or ‘The Gypsy King,’ as he’s known at home, was controlling the pace.
+In the ninth and tenth, Fury upped his work-rate to get the stoppage, but Wallin just about held firm.

-After the completion of the bout, Fury was given the verdict 118-110, 117-111 and 116-112 on the cards.
+After completing the bout, Fury was given the verdict of 118-110, 117-111, and 116-112 on the cards.

 UNDERCARD

-A third round win last time out was followed up by a fourth round stoppage this time around.
+A third-round win last time out was followed up by a fourth-round stoppage this time around.

-Jose Zepeda proved too elusive for ex-two weight world title holder Jose Pedraza to the delight of the pro-Mexico crowd.
+Jose Zepeda proved too elusive for ex-two-weight world titleholder Jose Pedraza, to the delight of the pro-Mexico crowd.

 Zepeda, who lost to Terry Flanagan due to a freak injury in a previous world championship chance, is now closing in on a super-lightweight shot.